 The key accomplishment of the early period was an assimilation of Impressionism.
 Hopper's palette grew lighter, his brushwork freer, and his observation more precise.
 His approach to motifs began to show a growing independence from any model or ideal, both in the American subjects and the Paris ones.
 Under the Impressionist spell, Hopper discovered the unique light of Paris: "The light was different from anything I had known," he later recalled.
 "The shadows were luminous, more reflected light.
 Even under the bridges there was a certain luminosity."

 From Paris Hopper undertook trips to Amsterdam, London, Brussels, Berlin, Madrid, and Toledo.
 In the Netherlands, apart from Rembrandt, he discovered Johannes Vermeer as a painter of spiritual illumination and an incomparable master of the intimate interior.
-Among French painters, Hopper was impressed by Manet and Edega Degas, Camille Pissarro and Sisley, but the deepest involvement came with the work of Monet and Cezanne.
+Among French painters, Hopper was impressed by Manet and Edega Degas, Camille Pissarro and Sisley, but the deepest involvement came with the work of Monet, Cezanne, and Van Gogh.
 Fauvism and the beginnings of Cubism, on the other hand, seem to have escaped Hopper's notice.
 His preoccupation with the great masters, among whom the Impressionists were already beginning to figure, apparently led Hopper to overlook the contemporary avant-garde.
 "Whom did I meet?
 Nobody," he later admitted.
-"I'd heard of Gertrude Stein, but I don't remember having heard of Picasso at all."
+"I'd heard of Gertrude Stein, but I don't remember having heard of Pablo Picasso at all."